Wednesday, April 26, 2023

 Total Rewards General Mills, Inc.

-Only 1 in 12 employees with a mental health condition asks for help.
+Only 1 in 12 employees struggling with their mental health asks for help.
 To prevent countless individuals from unnecessary suffering and make a meaningful impact on lives and total cost of care, it’s imperative to identify “the other 11” and provide them with personalized, evidence-based mental health care.
 This session will explore a large employer’s strategy to identify employees in need of assistance and intervene before their condition worsens.

 Pharmacy trends are consistently reported as a top employer concern.
 Formulary changes and utilization management have not done enough to curb the rising cost.
 Learn how benefit leaders are looking for opportunities to optimize pharmacy costs via transparency and navigation.